columbia/cookiemonster/README.md

 The [experiments/runner.cli.py](https://github.com/columbia/cookiemonster/blob/artifact-sosp/experiments/runner.cli.py) script will automatically analyze the execution logs and create plots corresponding to the figures presented in the paper.

 Check the `figures` directory for all the outputs.
+Due to noise addition not being deterministic results might not be identical but the relative difference between baselines should be the same.